pvlib/pvlib-python/docs/sphinx/source/api.rst

 IO Tools
 ========

-Functions for reading and writing data from a variety of file formats relevant to solar energy modeling.
+Functions for retrieving, reading, and writing data from a variety of sources and file formats relevant to solar energy modeling.

 .. autosummary::
    :toctree: generated/